NCDMV announces closures due to COVID-19, includes Jefferson, Newland and Boone offices

-RALEIGH — Beginning on Wednesday, March 18, the N.C.
-Division of Motor Vehicles offices in Jefferson, Newland and Boone will be closed to walk-in customers due to health concerns surrounding the COVID-19 virus.
+RALEIGH — The N.C.
+Division of Motor Vehicles offices in Jefferson, Newland and Boone are closed to walk-in customers due to health concerns surrounding the COVID-19 virus.

 “The safety of our customers and staff is our top priority,” said DMV Commissioner Torre Jessup.
 “So we are putting in place a number of measures to better protect everyone from the spread of the virus.
 As always, we encourage everyone to conduct their business online if possible.
 We are all in this together and everyone has an important role to play in the safety and well-being of the public.”